The Birth of Krishna – When Kamsa’s Worst Fears Came True

 She looked at her husband, Nand, and asked him, “But I thought I had a baby girl.
 I had a glimpse of her before I passed out.”

-Two mothers’ conflicting anticipations marked the birth of Krishna; the one at Mathura waiting in hope for the day to reunite with her son, and the other at Gokul waiting with dread for the day when she will be separated from her son!
+The anticipation of two mothers marked the birth of Krishna.
+The one at Mathura waited in hope for the day to reunite with her son, and the other at Gokul waited with dread for the day when she would be separated from her son!
+Yashoda decided to make every moment of her time with Krishna count!
+Her relationship with Krishna became folklore.

 Please Subscribe